atomiqio/generator-atomiq/README.md

 > Generate a Node microservice with Docker, Express, Babel, Node Inspector support, and optional directory-based routing conventions.

+This is a generator for [atomiq](https://github.com/atomiqio/atomiq).

 `atomiq` provides very lightweight structure and support useful for Express-based microservices.
 It is not a framework and doesn't get in the way of Express, but it does offer a nice convention for directory-based routing that you can use if you choose to.

 This generator will scaffold an app that correctly handles signals for graceful server shutdown, including inside of a Docker container.
 It provides a useful set of docker-compose files for running containers for production and development (mounts the local `dist` directory during development).

-It generates ES6 source files and provides npm run script support for `npm run babel`, `npm run watch`, and `npm run nodemon`.
+It generates a few sample routes using ES6 classes and provides npm run script support for:

+ * `npm run babel` (includes support for ES6 and async/await)
+ * `npm run watch`
+ * `npm run nodemon`

 Features: